sangupta/aem-jcr-lib/README.md

 repository.initialize();

 // create a page component
-JcrNode componentNode = repository.createComponent("/apps/sangupta/components/page/pageTemplate", "Page template", "foundation/components/page");
+JcrNode componentNode = repository.createComponent("/apps/sangupta/components/page/pageTemplate", "Page template", "foundation/components/page", "sangupta-components");

 // copy a basic template into this component componentNode.saveFile("pageTemplate.jsp", Utils.getDiskResource("basic-template.jsp"));

 // create a template and attach it to previously created component repository.createTemplate("/apps/sangupta/templates/dummy", "Dummy template", 10, "/apps/sangupta/components/page/pageTemplate");

+// update the repository paths to the ones that have some content in it repository.updateFilters();

 // create a ZIP package out of it AEMPackager.createPackage(repository, "c:/aem-work/sangupta.zip");